srxqds/Texture-Packer/README.md

 This project will contains:

-  1.Collider Generator based on pixel
+  1.Collider Gen based on pixel

   2.Triangulation use Poly2Tri or Triangle.Net